Incarnation vs Indwelling

 Jesus said All power was given him, The Son can do nothing of himself and that his Father was greater than he was (Matthew 28:18, John 5:19, 10:29 and 14:28) This cannot be if Jesus is literally the manifest Eternal Spirit of God the Father himself speaking here.
-Either he was telling the truth or he was lying about his power and its source, if they were literally one and the same.
+Either he was telling the truth or he was lying about his power and its source if they were literally one and the same.

-No man has seen God at anytime or heard his voice, both occurred with Jesus.
+No man has seen God at any time or heard his voice, both occurred with Jesus.

 It is obvious from Scripture that Jesus did not know everything, for he grew in wisdom (Luke 2:52).
 Jesus said that ONLY His Father knew the day of the second coming, not the Son (Matthew 24:36, Mark 13:32).
-Again, either he was telling the truth or he was lying about his knowledge, if as we say, they are one and the same.
+Again, either he was telling the truth or he was lying about his knowledge if as we say, they are one and the same.
 If Jesus was telling the truth, clearly they are not the same.

-If the above incarnation definition is correct, then by our current definition we make God out to be either a deceiver, when Jesus told his disciples many mansions were “in my Father’s house” instead of his house.
+If the above incarnation definition is correct, then by our current definition we make God out to be either a deceiver, when Jesus told his disciples’ many mansions were “in my Father’s house” instead of his house.
 Or in many other verses a liar when Jesus claims to be someone else (the Son of God), instead of who he truly was, God himself.

 - We also cite (Colossians 1:15) “Who is the image of the invisible God” in support of our incarnation claim.
 If something is truly invisible, the only way you can be the image of anything invisible is figuratively speaking, by reflecting its character, not its physical make-up.

-- If one thing is the “image” of another thing, then the “image” and the “original” are not the same thing.
+- If one thing is the “image” of another thing, then the “image” and the “original” are not the same things.
 When you look at someone standing in front of a mirror you see a reflection of their image.
 The Father is called “God” in many verses, and that is why there is no verse that calls the Father the image of God.

 - Just as Jesus is called the image of God, we also are called the image of God.
-(1 Corinthians 11:7) says, “A man ought not to cover his head, since he is the image and glory of God.”
+(1 Corinthians 11:7) says, “A man ought not to cover his head since he is the image and glory of God.”